lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 Let's briefly discuss the interface here.

 - At the top, on the right, you have the lang module with the available languages.
-Feel free to change language
+Feel free to change language at any moment by clicking on your language (for now fr and en are available)
 - On the left, you have the left menu
-    - on the right of the title "Nullos Admin", there is the log out icon
+    - on the right of the title "Nullos Admin", there is the **log out** icon
     - then below you have the Quickstart menu with its items: "Start", "Reset" and "Hide this"
 - On the right, you have the main content, which is currently an installation form
 - Note that you can drag the split between the left and right panes